 VGR is my attempt at starting (or continuing) a dialogue that reflects on what it means to be a modern human in relation to this earth, and how we can support one another in healing it.

-VGR will discuss how we survived and thrived in our ‘pre-Plasticene’ era (before humans came to rely on so much plastic) and what tips we can take from history, as well as the best new options science has to offer for green living today.
+VGR will discuss how we survived and thrived in our ‘pre-Plasticene’ era (before we relied on so much plastic), what tips we can take from history, and new solutions being invented today.

 I created this website because I ask myself one question every day: If people KNOW better, why don’t we consistently DO better when it comes to the environment?